 Tulse Hill, Lambeth

-A socially disadvantaged locality situated on the south-eastern edge of Brixton
+A socially disadvantaged locality situated on the south-eastern edge of Brixton, graced by a popular park

 In 1807 the estate was divided in two.
 John Blades, a City glass manufacturer, acquired the eastern part, and he demolished the old house and built Brockwell Hall on the hilltop in 1813.
 Dr Thomas Edgar, a legal writer, later gained possession of the western part of the estate through his marriage to Mary Cressingham.
 He acquired an additional strip of land giving access to Brixton Hill, created the curving sweep of Upper Tulse Hill and began to build a high-class estate here.

 Lambeth council and the London County Council acquired Brockwell Hall and its grounds in 1891 and opened Brockwell Park in the following year.
-The park was later enlarged and is now one of south London’s best-known amenities and a popular venue for summer events.
-Brixton Skating Palace opened at the far northern end of Tulse Hill in 1901, on a site occupied earlier by a large villa and later by a carpet superstore.
+The park was later enlarged and is now one of south London’s best-loved amenities and a popular venue for summer events.

-In 1939 the LCC began construction of the large Tulse Hill estate, where the former Mayor of London, Ken Livingstone, grew up.
+In 1939 the London County Council began the construction of the large Tulse Hill estate – where the former Mayor of London, Ken Livingstone, grew up.
+The LCC began to build the even bigger St Martin’s estate (shown in the photograph at the top of this article*) in 1958 and the project was completed in the mid-1970s by the LCC’s successor, the Greater London Council.
 Throughout the post-war decades Lambeth council added smaller estates, continuing into the early 1980s with the completion of Cressingham Gardens, which has 306 dwellings.
-A large number of Tulse Hill’s residents still rent their homes from the council, although private gated estates have recently been built in the area.
+A large number of Tulse Hill’s residents still rent their homes from the council or housing associations, although private gated estates have recently been built in the area.

 It is hard to imagine Tulse Hill as the birthplace of astrophysics, but in 1856 the astronomer Sir William Huggins built a private observatory here, where he conducted pioneering research into the spectra of stars, nebulae and comets.
 Huggins continued his work in Tulse Hill until 1908, dying here two years later.